 Notes

 Cooling tip: Let the cookies rest on the baking sheet for 2–3 minutes before transferring them to a rack.
 If you move them too soon, they’ll fall apart.Chewier texture option: Swap all-purpose flour for bread flour for a denser, chewier bite.Matcha quality matters: Color and flavor will vary depending on the matcha.
 Ceremonial-grade is bright green with a milder, sweeter taste, but it’s pricey.
-Culinary-grade can still be great, but choose wisely: some brands are brownish and bitter.To store: Keep cooled cookies in an airtight container at room temp for up to 5 days—unless your kitchen’s sweltering.To freeze: Freeze baked cookies or dough balls.
-For dough, freeze them on a tray first, then transfer to a zip-top bag.
+Culinary-grade Japanese matcha works fine for these cookies, but choose wisely: some brands are brownish and bitter.To store: Keep cooled cookies in an airtight container at room temp for up to 5 days.To freeze: Freeze baked cookies or dough balls.
+For cookie dough, freeze them on a tray first, then transfer to a zip-top bag.
 Bake from frozen with 1–2 extra minutes.